How to Start A Christian Blog in 2021

-To cut a long story short, this was a tough time for my family.
+This was a tough time for my family, to cut a long story short.
 I ended up going in for a second surgery to repair the damage from the first one, and at the same time, we were attending to our fragile newborn.

 One of the most difficult things for me was not being able to attend church.
 As an immigrant, church means much more than a place of worship.
 It's a place where we go to reset.

-The church is a place where we catch up and fellowship with people who make life and living in the USA just a little more comfortable and enjoyable.
-People who left you up when you are down and always there when you need help.
+The church is where we catch up and fellowship with people who make life and living in the USA just a little more comfortable and enjoyable.
+People who lift you up when you are down are always there when you need help.

-Even though our daughter was home with us, she still needed a lot of attention and doctor visits.
-For the next 12 months, we avoided going to church, and we had to find new ways to consume the gospel.
+Even though our daughter was home with us, she still needed attention and doctor visits.
+We avoided going to church for the next 12 months, and we had to find new ways to consume the gospel.

 So even before the COVID-19 hit a couple of years later, my family and I already had experienced digital or online church.

-There's a big difference between deciding not to go to church and have no choice but to stay home.
+There's a big difference between deciding not to go to church and having no choice but to stay home.

 I found myself getting a little depressed, especially during the week.
 I soon realized that the church was for the physically able.
-One can only enjoy church when they can attend.
+One can only enjoy church when one can attend.

 The problem with the church is that it has nothing to offer during the week.
 If I need some encouragement or merely an uplifting sermon, I have to wait for the next day church is in session.

-The power to watch whatever I wanted also came at a great cost.
-Anyone can be an evangelist these days and some information people put out there is just wrong and deceiving.
-One has to be grounded in order to know what is true and what isn’t.
+The power to watch whatever I wanted also came at a high cost.
+Anyone can be an evangelist these days, and some information people put out there is just wrong and deceiving.
+One has to be grounded in order to know what is true and what isn't.

 As a designer, I saw a massive problem with my church's absence from cyberspace, and my problem-solving skills kicked in.

-I began my research to find out if other people were experiencing the same problems as I was, and to my surprise, there were a lot of people complaining about the same.
+I began my research to find out if other people were experiencing the same problems as I was, and to my surprise, many people were complaining about the same.
 In fact, I found several online communities on Facebook, Quora.com, and Reddit talking about how the church was not meeting people's needs.

-Digging deeper into my research, I discovered that a lot of people were leaving the church and consuming the gospel online.
+Digging deeper into my research, I discovered that many people left the church and consumed the gospel online.

 The solution was obvious to me.
-As a digital marketer and media designer, I knew how powerful the internet was and how the church could utilize it to reach and connect with more people around the world.
+As a digital marketer and media designer, I knew how powerful the internet was and how the church could utilize it to reach and connect with more people worldwide.

-Digital evangelism and outreach was the solution; however, after talking to a few people, I realized that many churches and solo evangelists had tried and failed to take off online.
+Digital evangelism and outreach were the solutions; however, after talking to a few people, I realized that many churches and solo evangelists had tried and failed to take off online.

 What I did

 I began another research into why so many churches were not gaining ground online and discovered that they were doing things wrong.
-They were taking everything they knew about offline church and evangelism and bringing it into cyberspace.
+They took everything they knew about offline church and evangelism and brought it into cyberspace.

 They created sermons just like they would in the offline church, and when they put them online, no one would watch except their people.
 The same was the case with their websites.

-I decided to create a digital evangelism process that would teach churches or anyone who wanted to reach and evangelize online.
+I decided to create a digital evangelism process that would teach churches or anyone who wanted to evangelize online.
 The process had to be sufficient but straightforward to make an impact.

-Now that you know how it all began, I am now going to take you on a journey of how I build the DelMethod from planning to deployment and promotion that attracted over 1,000 readers during the first week of launch and over ten thousand in the first 30 days.
+Now that you know how it all began, I will take you on a journey of how I built the DelMethod from planning to deployment and promotion that attracted over 1,000 readers during the first week of launch and over ten thousand in the first 30 days.

 Table of Contents